StackVista/stackstate-docs/use/health-state/anomaly-health-checks.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-You can automate the creation of such checks, like any other checks, using the component templates.
+You can automate the creation of such checks, like any other checks, using the [component templates](../../configure/telemetry/telemetry_synchronized_topology.md).
 {% endhint %}

 ## Check function: Autonomous metric stream anomaly detection